joshuachristie/function-concepts/README.md

 You can also run the code used to generate the handbook and examples (or to analyse your own sentences).

-The first step is to clone the repository.
+The first step is to fork or clone this git repository.
 You then have two options to set up the environment for running the natural language software.

 ## Docker